Years published: 1985, 1987, 1992, 1993, 1995, 1999, 2006, 2007, 2009, 2012, 2015, 2018, 2023

 Aicardi syndrome typically begins as involuntary muscle spasms between four months and four years of age.
-Other symptoms may include epilepsy, intellectual disability, profound muscle weakness (hypotonia), an abnormally small head (microcephaly), abnormally small eyes (microphthalmia), an incomplete development of the retina and nerve in the back of the eye (colobomas), and/or abnormalities of the ribs and/or spinal vertebral bones.
+Other symptoms may include epilepsy, intellectual disability, profound muscle weakness (hypotonia), abnormally small eyes (microphthalmia), an incomplete development of the retina and nerve in the back of the eye (colobomas) and/or abnormalities of the ribs and/or spinal vertebral bones.
 In addition to the agenesis of the corpus callosum, imaging of the brain (by brain MRI) usually shows cysts in the brain as well as clumps of nerve cells that are in the wrong location (heterotopias).
-Children of all ages with Aicardi syndrome have significant delay in motor development.
-Aicardi syndrome can be life-threatening during childhood due to complications from upper respiratory infections.
+Children of all ages with Aicardi syndrome have significant delays in motor development.
+Aicardi syndrome can be life-threatening during childhood due to prolonged seizures and complications from upper respiratory infections.

-Aicardi syndrome is likely caused by a new mutation in a gene located on the X chromosome.
+Aicardi syndrome is likely caused by a new change (variant or mutation) in a gene located on the X chromosome.
 The gene that causes Aicardi syndrome is not known.
-A report describing changes in the genes TEAD1 and OCEL1 in two girls with Aicardi was not confirmed in a large cohort of other girls with Aicardi syndrome.
-Thus these genes do not seem to be the cause of Aicardi syndrome.
+A report describing changes in the genes TEAD1 and OCEL1 in two girls with Aicardi syndrome was not confirmed in a large cohort of other girls with Aicardi syndrome.
+Thus, these genes do not seem to be the cause of Aicardi syndrome.
 This condition is presumed to be lethal in males.

-The parents of a female with Aicardi syndrome are typically unaffected.
+The parents of a female with Aicardi syndrome are unaffected.
 Transmission of Aicardi syndrome from an affected mother to her child has not been reported.
 Other family members are also not usually at increased risk.

 Aicardi syndrome usually affects only females.
 In very rare cases, males with Klinefelter syndrome (47, XXY) may have Aicardi syndrome.
 It has been estimated that there are between 300 and 500 people reported to have Aicardi syndrome worldwide.
 There do not appear to be any differences based on race or ethnicity.